 The study found that each decade hurricanes become 8% more likely to develop into major hurricanes: Category 3, 4, and 5 storms.
 With mightier storms on the rise, one can expect accompanying costs (both monetary and loss of life) to surge as well.

-Extreme weather is on the rise, but what does this mean for food, supplement, and CPG companies?
+Extreme weather is on the rise, but what does this mean for food, supplements, and CPG companies?